 General calibration and use best practices:

-- Rinse with DI Water between each calibration
+- Rinse with deionized (DI) water between each calibration

-- Ensure probes are fully saturated in the buffer solutions
+- Ensure probes are fully submerged in the buffer solutions

 - Dissolved oxygen, use saturated air to calibrate to 100% sat.
+Use a damp sponge or half inch of water in the calibration cup.
+If the cup screws on, be sure the cup is loose.
 Some probes may require knowing the barometric pressure.

 - Temperature cannot be calibrated, but is good to do a check against a NIST certified thermometer to make sure the equipment is working properly.

-- Perform a check after calibration by taking a reading in the conductivity solution, pH solution and saturated air.
-The reading should be within ±5% of the expected value.
+Perform a check after calibration by taking a reading in a different conductivity solution and pH solution and double check the dissolved oxygen in saturated air.
+The conductivity reading should be within ±10% of the expected value and the pH an dissolved oxygen readings should be within ±5% of the expected value.

-When finished sampling, make sure the meter is properly stored in the cap with a damp sponge or towel.
+When finished sampling, make sure the meter is rinsed thoroughly and properly stored in the cap with a damp sponge or tap water.

 Meter specific instructions: